 Sam has established himself as one of Columbia’s leaders that remains at the pulse of society’s policy challenges.
 As a mayoral candidate, he dared Columbia to think boldly about economic development, growth, and imagine its future.

-Sam Johnson represents clients before governmental agencies and in matters stemming from government action.
+He often represents clients before governmental agencies and guides them through regulatory matters.
 He has developed a reputation for his skill in crisis management and navigating political issues on both sides of the aisle.

-Prior to joining Nexsen Pruet, Sam helped lead the office of the Mayor under Mayor Stephen K. Benjamin.
-In working closely with Columbia, South Carolina’s 36th and current mayor as well as the 76th President of the US Conference of Mayors, Sam was instrumental in coordinating the Mayor's agenda.
+Prior to joining Nexsen Pruet, Sam helped lead the Office of the Mayor under Mayor Stephen K. Benjamin.
+In working closely with Columbia’s 36th mayor and 76th president of the US Conference of Mayors, Sam was instrumental in coordinating the Mayor's agenda both locally and nationally.
 During Sam's tenure, the City of Columbia saw over $1 billion in economic investment.

-His many experiences, vast network and firsthand knowledge of state and local government position Sam as an invaluable asset to Nexsen Pruet, NP Strategy and their clients.
+His vast experience, deep network and firsthand knowledge of state and local government position Sam as an invaluable asset to Nexsen Pruet, NP Strategy and their clients.